-- In a large nonstick skillet coated with cooking spray, saute onion in oil for 2 minutes.
-Add garlic; cook for 1 minute.
-Stir in the carrot, chili powder and cumin; cook 2 minutes longer or until carrot is tender.
-Remove from the heat; set aside.
+- In a large nonstick skillet, heat oil over medium-high heat; saute onion 2 minutes.
+Add garlic; cook and stir 1 minute.
+Stir in carrot and spices; cook and stir until carrot is tender, 2-3 minutes.
+Remove from heat.

-- In a large bowl, mash the pinto beans and black beans.
-Stir in oats.
-Add the mustard, soy sauce, ketchup, pepper and carrot mixture; mix well.
+- In a large bowl, mash pinto and black beans using a potato masher.
+Stir in mustard, soy sauce, ketchup and carrot mixture.
+Add oats, mixing well.
 Shape into eight 3-1/2-in. patties.

-- Moisten a paper towel with cooking oil; using long-handled tongs, rub on grill rack to coat lightly.
-Grill patties, covered, over medium heat or broil 4 in. from the heat for 4-5 minutes on each side or until heated through.
+- Place burgers on an oiled grill rack over medium heat or on a greased rack of a broiler pan.
+Grill, covered, or broil 4 in. from heat until lightly browned and heated through, 4-5 minutes per side.
 Serve on buns with lettuce and salsa.
 Yield: 8 servings.

 "I've tried a lot of meatless burger recipes and this was one of the best.
 I had two cups of cooked black beans and no pinto beans, so I cut the recipe in half.
 I mashed the beans with a potato masher to leave them chunky, which helped add texture.
 I only had old-fashioned oats so I used those: more texture.
 I doubled the amount of oil (they're still a lot lower in fat than meat burgers) and used the higher amount of chili powder.
 I let the mixture rest a little before cooking to blend the flavors.
 Finally, I made the burgers smaller (eight from a half recipe) to fit the smaller slider buns I had on hand.
 I'll be saving this recipe for sure."